 Product: Regional performance targets updated in SFY 2025 as necessary.
 FHWA regional highway safety performance targets are revisited every year by SCOG, and will be adopted in February 2025.
-FHWA regional GHG emissions targets will be adopted by July 30, 2024.
 Other regional performance targets, such as FTA targets, may be revisited by SCOG in SFY 2025.